 LIVE IN GARY’S TRAILER WITH DONNIE COLEMAN

-There were nights at Gary’s trailer when friends would come by and pick – that is, If Stewart happened to be in the mood to even see anybody.
+There were nights at Gary’s trailer when friends would come by and pick – that is, if Stewart happened to be in the mood to even see other humans.
 Here is his great pal Donnie Coleman (who’d been in Stewart’s backing band, Rockfish Railroad) sitting around singing some numbers with him.

 Also present is notorious filmmaker/photographer Larry Clark, whom I had talked into taking the pictures for my Voice article.
 (Clark got very impatient with Gary’s reclusive ways: “Let’s just barge in the bedroom, throw the covers off him and take the pictures!!”)
 Fort Pierce didn’t know what to make of Larry and his pristine white muscle t-shirts.